ublue-os/image-template/README.md

 Runs shfmt on all Bash scripts.

+# Additionnal ressources

+For additional driver support (Nvidia, framework, openrazer... ), a list of scripts and images are availables : [ublue-akmod](https://github.com/ublue-os/akmods)

+Example

 ## Community Examples

 These are images derived from this template (or similar enough to this template).
 Reference them when building your image!